yashshukla1319/employee-service/README.md

 # employee-service

 Service to manage employee.
-It has different end points to perform CRUD operations.Runs on port **8079**.<br/>
+It has different end points to perform CRUD operations.
+Runs on port **8079**.
 It uses Eureka Server for service discovery.